 Chamalal is a member of the Avar-Andic branch of Northeast Caucasian languages spoken in Tsumadinsky district of southwestern Dagestan in the Russian Federation.
 The Chamalals live along the left bank of the Andi-Koisu river in the villages of Lower-Gaquar, Agual, Tsumada, Urukh, Gachitl, Quenkh, Gigatl and Gadór.
 There are two main dialects of Chamalal: Gaquar and Gigatl.

-Download Chamalal alphabet chart provided by Wolfram Siegel (Word doc, in German)
+Details of the Chamalal alphabet provided by Wolfram Siegel

 Information about Chamalal language and people

 Aghul, Akhvakh, Andi, Archi, Avar, Bagvalal, Batsbi, Bezhta, Botlikh, Budukh, Caucasian Albanian, Chamalal, Chechen, Dargwa, Godoberi, Hinukh, Hunzib, Ingush, Kaitag, Karata, Khinalug, Khwarshi, Kryts, Kubachi, Lak, Lezgian, Rutul, Tabassaran, Tindi, Tsakhur, Tsez, Udi